CommerceExperts/searchhub-docs/docs/smartquery/integration.rst

 Along with a potential search result it should be presented to the user as alternative queries, maybe embedded into some feedback text like "*Did you mean '${potentialCorrections[0]}'*".

 A click on one of those queries should cause a new search request and can lead to an improved search result.
-In combination with our searchCollector tracking, we gather accepted corrections and may automatically improve future requests of those corrected queries.
+In combination with our Search Collector tracking, we gather accepted corrections and may automatically improve future requests of those corrected queries.

 Related Queries